-I was never invited in her home afterwards, the relationship floundered and we separated.
+I was never invited to her home afterward, the relationship floundered, and we separated.

-All her life she’s used her Filipino surname, but everything about her and her dad’s features screams of coming from a Chinese descent.
+All her life, she’s used her Filipino surname, but everything about her and her dad’s features screams of coming from Chinese descent.
 Her mom is a Filipina, whom his father deeply loved along with her sibling.

-She noticed that the signs on the wall are written in Chinese letters, she thought that it was interesting.
+She noticed that the signs on the wall were written in Chinese letters; she thought it was interesting.

-This was the first time she saw the old lady, her parents just observed them and went on to go the coffin.
+This was the first time she saw the old lady; her parents just observed them and went to the coffin.

-The old lady continued hugging her and afterwards led her to the coffin to join her parents.
+The old lady continued hugging her and afterward led her to the coffin to join her parents.

 Her father told the story to them after.

 her mom.
-His grandfather was very wealthy but he decided to and earn his living without any help from his family.
+His Grandfather was very wealthy, but he chose to earn his living without any help from his family.

 The rift was so deep he even changed his last name, and he lost touch with his family and was only contacted back when his father died.

-I wrote everything above because I feel that there is a big elephant in the country that nobody want’s to talk about and because of lack of any serious study, one is fast to push aside such stories as just being a minority despite acknowledging the fact that discrimination exists.
+I wrote everything above because I feel a big elephant in the country that nobody wants to talk about.
+Because of the lack of any serious study, one is fast to push aside such stories as just being a minority despite acknowledging that discrimination exists.

-Yes discrimination exists between Chinese-Filipinos, and Filipinos.
-And no matter how one tries to explain them away, these “minor” things compounds over time and eventually becomes the norm.
+Yes, discrimination exists between Chinese-Filipinos and Filipinos.
+And no matter how one tries to explain them away, these “minor” things compound over time and eventually become the norm.

-These things also exists between religions (Ex: Iglesia Ni Cristo not allowing people of other faith from marrying with their members or Muslims not allowing Christians from marrying into their family)
+These things also exist between religions (Ex: Iglesia Ni Cristo not allowing people of other faith from marrying with their members or Muslims not allowing Christians from marrying into their family)

-The real question perhaps is to ask how the majority treats this phenomenon of discrimination, but more so of the stereotype’s that exists.
+The real question perhaps is to ask how the majority treats this phenomenon of discrimination, but more so of the stereotypes.

 The entire hullabaloo opened up new discourses and conversations as to what constitutes discrimination and racism.